hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 A CD-ROM device is managed by adding an instance of the `cdrom` block.

-A single virtual CD-ROM device can be created and attached to the virtual machine.
+Up to two virtual CD-ROM devices can be created and attached to the virtual machine.
+If adding multiple CD-ROM devices, add each device as a separate `cdrom` block.
 The resource supports attaching a CD-ROM from either a datastore ISO or using a remote client device.

 **Example**: